A Euro Caribbean Feel on St. Martin

 St. Martin Beaches

-People flock to St. Martin for its beaches.
-Getting to them is easy with a reasonably priced rental car and your GPS cell phone app leading the way.
+St. Martin has 37 beaches on its manageable 37 square miles.
+Getting to them is easy with a reasonably priced Sixt Rental Car (sixt.com) and your GPS cell phone app leading the way.

 Mullets Beach was our regular go-to place near the condo we rented in Cupe Coy.
 It is a perfect 1200 feet of soft sand and gentle surf.